Chao-Xi/JacobTechBlog/saa_test/6EC2/1ec2_overview.md

 ### Spot

-Enable you to bid whatever price you want fir instance capacity, **providing for even greater saving for even greater savings if your applications have flexible start and end times**
+Enable you to bid whatever price you want for instance capacity, **providing for even greater saving for even greater savings if your applications have flexible start and end times**